dlu1102/Home-Lab-4-Credential-Access-Detection-Playbook-Splunk-MITRE-ATT-CK-/README.md

 💡 Why It Matters

-MITRE ATT&CK transforms this project from a single Splunk query into a structured defensive playbook.
-This mirrors how real teams standardize incident response and escalation.
+By mapping to MITRE ATT&CK and building a SOC playbook workflow, this project mirrors how real teams standardize detection, triage, and escalation.
+It transforms a single Splunk query into a repeatable defensive process.

 ## Key Takeaways

-- I learned how to correlate multiple log sources into a unified detection.
+- Correlated multiple log sources into a unified detection.
-- I applied risk scoring to prioritize attacker IPs.
+- Applied risk scoring to prioritize attacker IPs.
-- I aligned workflow with MITRE ATT&CK to show playbook-driven detection.
+- Used MITRE ATT&CK as the framework, and built a SOC playbook workflow around it.
-- I demonstrated progression: setup (Proj #1) → detection (Proj #2) → automation (Proj #3) → playbook correlation (Proj #4).
+- Demonstrated progression: setup (Proj #1) → detection (Proj #2) → automation (Proj #3) → playbook correlation (Proj #4).